 Seek advice from real estate professionals to make an informed decision.

-Financial Advisors: A financial advisor can help you assess whether buying a home aligns with your overall financial goals and provide guidance on managing your finances post-purchase.
+Financial Advisors: A financial planner can help you to assess whether purchasing a home fits your overall financial goals or advise you on the financial risks after the purshase.

 Conclusion